MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 In that case, the activity hosting the dialog might be replaced without user interaction.
 So the SDK calls the listener again so that you can restore the custom dialog.

-## 3. Enable or disable Mobile Center Distribute at runtime
+## Enable or disable Mobile Center Distribute at runtime

 You can enable and disable Mobile Center Distribute at runtime.
-If you disable it, the SDK will not provide any in-app updates functionality.
+If you disable it, the SDK will not provide any in-app update functionality but you can still use Distribute service in Mobile Center portal.

 ```java
 Distribute.setEnabled(false);